DenisPasha/DenisPasha/README.md

 My name is Denis,

-I have BCs degree of Computing Technologies from Roehampton University in London . 	:trophy:
+I have BCs degree in Computing Technologies from Roehampton University in London . 	:trophy:

  I like to develop my skills and knowledge . :books: